mattknox/goaloc/README.txt

 == DESCRIPTION:

-This is Generate on a Lot of Crack, which started its life as a more powerful script/generate for rails.
+This is Generate on a Lot of Crack, which started its life as a more powerful script/generate for rails, and may evolve into a multi-framework webapp scaffolder

 == FEATURES/PROBLEMS:

-* FIX (list of features or problems)
+currently supports only rails, should add merb, maybe erlyweb, maybe others.

 == SYNOPSIS: